Table of Contents

 How is lumbar spinal canal stenosis diagnosed?

-Your doctor can probably tell if you have stenosis by asking you about your symptoms.
+Sometimes your doctor can tell if you have stenosis by asking you about your symptoms.
 Sometimes, doctors may order special tests and X-rays of the spine to make the diagnosis.

 Can lumbar spinal canal stenosis be prevented or avoided?

 Lumbar spinal canal stenosis cannot really be prevented because it seems to be a part of getting older.
+Doctors don’t know why certain people develop it.
 But you may be able to reduce your risk by exercising regularly, maintaining a healthy weight, and using good posture.

 Lumbar spinal canal stenosis treatment